-FreeWill is an online estate planning tool that allows you to create or update a legally binding will in as little as 20 minutes.
+FreeWill is an online estate planning tool that allows you to create or update a legally binding will.
 It offers products such as the ability to document funeral wishes, create a durable financial power of attorney, advance healthcare directives (living wills) and give charitable contributions from your retirement or stock brokerage account.
 As the company’s name implies, FreeWill’s services are completely free.
 Funding comes from FreeWill’s partnership with more than 100 nonprofit organizations who sponsor these services.
 You can access the service online, giving users the ability to change or download their will at any time without needing to create a new one.

-If you’d rather have a professional personally help you with your entire estate plan, consider working with a local financial advisor.
+If you’d like a professional to help with your estate plan, consider working with a financial advisor.

 FreeWill: Services & Features

 For a completely no-cost service, FreeWill’s offerings are fairly robust.

 First, it can cover an individual’s most important needs for a last will and testament.
 The website offers a questionnaire via an easy-to-use interface, asking basic information as well as other pertinent details such as current income, family information and whether users have any children or pets that they’d like to cover in their will.

 For users who need to create an advance healthcare directive (also known as a living will), filling out the form will involve answering questions about some personal information, selecting a preferred physician and hospital for end-of-life care as well as selecting an agent or healthcare proxy.
 Then users can share what they need to about the values they wish to be upheld and other specific instructions, before finalizing with signatures and any further instructions specific to their state.